Home

 "See that no one is sexually immoral, or is godless like Esau, who for a single meal sold his inheritance rights as the oldest son.
 Afterward as you know, when he wanted to inherit his blessing, he was rejected.
 He could bring about no change of mind, though he sought the blessing with tears."
 (Hebrews 12:16-17)

-Understand, that although Esau was the oldest son of Isaac and by tradition, had the birthright by default -- he didn't respect its value.
-If Esau had held on to his birthright, he would have been given not only the title of the family name, but he would have been entitled to a double portion of his father's inheritance.
+Now understand, even though Esau was Isaac's oldest son, and by tradition, held the birthright by default.
+Know that Esau couldn't see, nor did he respect, the immense value that the birthright held.
+For if Esau would have kept the rights to his birthright, he would have been given -- not only the title of the family name, but he would have been entitled, to a double portion of his father's overall inheritance as well.

-Keep in mind, that we are not told why Esau didn't respect the birthright; but the Sacred Scriptures, reveals a little bit more insight when it comes to Esau's state of mind.
-For we find, that Esau could have been in a state of rebellion, when it came to his father's beliefs in the one true God:
+Also keep in mind, that we're not told exactly why Esau didn't respect the birthright?
+But the Sacred Scriptures do reveal, a little bit more insight, when it comes to Esau's state of mind at the time.
+For we find, that it's possible, Esau could have been in a state of rebellion, when it came to his father's beliefs in the Almighty God:

 Bible Study Online